replikativ/datahike/doc/distributed.md

                       :token   "securerandompassword"}}
 ```

-The API will return lightweight remote pointer that follow the same semantics
+The API will return lightweight remote pointers that follow the same semantics
-with the client API, but do not support any of datahike's local functionality,
+as `datahike.api`, but do not support any of Datahike's local functionality,
 i.e. you can only use them with this API.

 # Combined distribution